ghidalgo3/CookTime/Blog/_posts/2023-01-16-reimplement-react.markdown

 This post will be a development diary of all the changes necessary to accomplish this goal.
 Let's dive in!

-# Day 1: Getting something running.
+# Day 1: Getting something running
 I'm going to use [create-react-app](https://create-react-app.dev) to scaffold the initial state of the client app.
 I did this by running `npx create-react-app client-app --template typescript` at the root of the repo, which gets a React SPA set up in the `client-app` directory.